*This blog post was first published on 20 June 2017. It was updated on 6 June 2019 to include our latest data.

-By doing this, last year we identified just under 400 cases that we did not need to take forward, and we identified over 100 that did need to be investigated more formally following our provisional enquiries.
+By doing this, last year we identified just under 300 cases that we did not need to take forward, and we identified 188 cases that did need to be investigated more formally following our provisional enquiries.

 Syed from our provisional enquiries team explained:

-We started using provisional enquiries about 18 months ago, with a fairly limited number of cases, now far more cases are going through this route.
+We started using provisional enquiries in 2014, with a fairly limited number of cases, now far more cases are going through this route.
 We want to speed up our approach, though there will always be some cases that need a full investigation.

 There are some cases where we take immediate action to prevent doctors from continuing to practise while we carry out our investigation, due to the very serious nature of the allegations and the potential risks posed to the public.

 How do we work with doctors when the issue relates purely to their health?